SwayamInSync/Tensor-Language/README.md

 # [WIP] Tensor Language

-This is the programming language designed specifically to perform and support Machine Learning operations
+A programming language designed and develop to natively support tensor operations.